iamthechad/grails-recaptcha/README.md

 ### CHANGELOG

+* 0.5.3 Add the ability to force a different language to be displayed.
 * 0.5.1 & 0.5.2 Update to use the new ReCaptcha URLs.
 * 0.5.0 Add Mailhide support.
 Add support for specifying configuration options elsewhere than `RecaptchaConfig.groovy` via the `grails.config.locations` method.
 * 0.4.5 Add code to perform the ReCaptcha functionality - removed recaptcha4j library.
 Don't add captcha instance to session to avoid serialization issues.
 Hopefully make it easier to test against.